How to tell the difference between real and fake rolls of Amish butter and how each compares with supermarket butter.

 Your first clue that this stuff isn’t what it claims is the mere fact that it is everywhere.
 For example, nearly every large supermarket chain in my large metro area carries it.

-One thing is for sure.
-It’s NOT going to be a widely distributed product let alone delivered on enormous SYSCO trucks and stocked on the shelves of large supermarket chains!
+Butter made from the milk from cows grazing on Amish family farms is NOT going to be a widely distributed product let alone delivered on enormous SYSCO trucks and stocked on the shelves of large supermarket chains!

 What is Rolled Butter Really?